DigitalState/Authentication/documentation/third_party_login.md

 #### Response

-Generally, a third-party login screen will be presented, followed by a grant screen, to eventually be redirected back to the [configured oAuth url](../references/configurations).
+Generally, a third-party login screen will be presented, followed by a grant screen, to eventually be redirected back to the [configured portal oAuth url](../references/configurations.md).

 A code is passed to the configured oAuth url, which can be used to obtain a JWT token from the Authentication microservice.